About this Dashboard

 - How do I read the graduation/continuation rate charts?

-- The charts for the recent years in the Success metrics show a much lower success rate than early years.
+- The charts for the recent years in the Success metrics show a much lower success rate than in the early years.
 Why?

 - Why are the totals in the Credits to Degree tables so low for some schools or type of student?